The problem with credit-based pricing for data platforms

 - You won’t overpay for adding many, smaller data systems to your pipelines.

-- You can more easily predict what you’ll pay, no matter how your source data is modelled.
+- You can more easily predict what you’ll pay, no matter how your source data is modeled.

 - You won’t have to be quite as hyper-vigilant to ensure you’re not being overcharged.